m-luk/arinc-429-webconverter/README.md

 # ARINC-429-Converter

-App coded in JS combining elements of web programming and aviation.
+App coded in JS combining elements of web programming and aviation technologies.

 ## How to use it?
 * To use ARINC-429 get a little knowledge about [THAT](https://en.wikipedia.org/wiki/ARINC_429).